Wordpress

 Make Categories work for you

 Categories can be simple or complex, they’re flexible to your needs.
-Categories let you organize your into convenient pigeonholes, making it easier for you and your visitors to find relevant content when browsing your blog.
+Categories let you organize your content into convenient pigeonholes, making it easier for you and your visitors to find relevant content when browsing your blog.

 Exactly how you organize your posts and categories is up to you, but there are a few best-practice tips to arrange your categories so that they’ll work well for your current and future filing needs and help visitors navigate.

-First of all, don’t confuse categories with .
-Categories form the overall semantic for your blog and should ideally be named so that more than one post will end up inside the category (eventually at least).
+First of all, don’t confuse categories with tags.
+Categories form the overall semantic hierarchy for your blog and should ideally be named so that more than one post will end up inside the category (eventually at least).
 For this reason, it doesn’t make sense to name a category Pink Socks unless you expect to write several posts about pink socks.

 A more sensible choice would probably be Socks more appropriate for you to file any post about socks, regardless of their color, under that category.
 That’s not to say that colors don’t make good categories.
 If you’re organizing photographs using a blog, it might make sense to categorize them by color.
 A second best-practice approach is to make use of WordPress’s ability to nest categories inside each other.